wp-plugins/google-analytics-by-dn/readme.txt

 == Description ==

 The easiest way to add Google Analytics to your website.
 You only need to know your tracking ID and this plugin will do the rest for you.
 Install and activate to start tracking!

+Now you can anonymize the IP address of the hit (http request) sent to Google Analytics.

 == Installation ==